Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The tax rates are 9% for residential property and 10% for commercial property.

 The mill levy is the tax rate that is applied to the taxable value of your property.
 A mill is 1/10 of $.01 or $.001 (one thousandth).
 A mill levy is the number of dollars a taxpayer must pay for every $1,000 of taxable value.
-The Burleigh County Auditor determines the mill levy annually based on city, county, school, and park budgets.
-Mill levy changes are determined in November of each year.
+The Burleigh County Auditor determines the mill levy annually based on city, county, school district, and park district budgets.
+Mill levy changes are determined annually in November.

 • City marks curb for lifting or replacement.• Contractor or subcontractor install No Parking signs a minimum of 24 hours before construction starts.
 No Parking signs may be removed or left in place for any of the subsequent construction activities.• Slabjacking (lifting) subcontractor moves in and lifts marked curbs and driveways.• Concrete subcontractor removes and replaces marked concrete curb and driveway and replaces storm inlet castings as required.
 Intersection ramps and street valley gutter crossings replacements are coordinated with the paving crew and may be replaced either at this stage or later.
 Detours may be needed for valley gutters.
 Homeowner may request more work be done at same time such as a driveway widening.• Paving contractor either places gravel or asphalt patches at the front of the curb replacement sites.
 After new concrete cures for at least 4 to 7 days, black dirt is placed behind the curb.
 Seeding and mulching usually take place much later in the process when many sites can be done at once.• City marks streets for patching or milling (grinding off about 1 to 2 inches of old asphalt).• Paving contractor completes the asphalt patching and crack seals open joints.• Paving contractor places thin leveling course on patched or non-milled streets where dips, humps or other pavement irregularities are pronounced.• Paving contractor mills pavements, sweeps loose material, and may come back later to remove pavement around manholes or valve box covers.• Paving contractor adjusts tops of manhole and valve box castings to match the new pavement surface.• Paving contractor places new pavement on milled streets.• Paving contractor or subcontractor places seal oil and chips on pavements when temperatures are expected to be 70° F or warmer for several consecutive days. • Chip seal is allowed about one week of cure time before loose chips are swept off street.